ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/routing.md

 ## JSON body

-The **"Music Store"** web application does not have any JSON-based model binding but it is not hard to test with one:
+The **"Music Store"** web application does not have any JSON-based model binding, but it is not hard to test with one:

 ```c#
 MyRouting